ChrstphrHll/npc_gen/students/Matrell Halafarin.md

 ---
 # Matrell Halafarin
 ### Description
-- Aasimar Artificer from Principality of the Palus Peoples
+- Aasimar Artificer from Qualnis
 - 2nd year Assault student in Treskal
 - long curly red hair that's well kept, Pale Gray eyes, and Dark Brown skin
 - Is Mischievous and Repentant, and has Abundance as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes